 How to make a planning application

-To make a planning application, please start by reading our householders making a planning application guide.
+To find out how to make a valid planning application, please read our planning application guide.

-Planning applications need the following (please note this list is not exhaustive):
+While more detailed information can be found in the householders guide, valid planning applications are required to consist of the following (please note this list is not exhaustive):

-- a completed full application for planning permission with associated application fee, and notice served on the Warfield Park Homes management
+- a completed full application for planning permission with associated application fee, and notice served on the mobile home park management (see below)

 - a location plan to a scale of 1:1250, with a continuous red line showing the entire property